samir-gandhi/dvgenerate/generated/connector.tmpl_generated.md

 Properties (used in the `property` block in the resource as the `name` parameter):

 * `iss` (string): The email address associated with the Google Workspace service, such as "google-workspace-admin@xenon-set-123456.iam.gserviceaccount.com".
 Console display name: "Service Account Email Address".
-* `privateKey` (*Type inferred from the provided value*): The private key associated with the public key that you added to the Google Workspace service.
+* `privateKey` (string; *Type inferred from the provided string value*): The private key associated with the public key that you added to the Google Workspace service.
 Console display name: "Private Key".
 * `sub` (string): The administrator's email address.
 Console display name: "Admin Email Address".